kpumuk/codecolorer/readme.txt

 * <tt>noborder</tt> (boolean) -- when <tt>true</tt> no border will be shown around the code block.
 * <tt>no_cc</tt> (boolean) -- when <tt>true</tt> the syntax in code block will not be highlighted, code will be rendered inside &lt;code&gt;&lt;/code&gt; tag.

+You can use special tag [cci] instead of [cc] to force inline mode:

+  [cci lang="php"]some code[/cci]

-All of these parameters could be configured via the CodeColorer options page.
+Most of these parameters could be configured via the CodeColorer options page.

 == Screenshots ==